iltuoconsulenteit/DocCropper/README.md

 ### Manual license setup

 Run `scripts/setup_license.*` for your platform to interactively supply a license name and key.
 The script stores them in `env/license.env`, updates `settings.json`, and disables remote checks so the app comes up licensed immediately.
 The same fields are also available in the web UI under **License**.
+The installers keep this file when pulling updates, so your license stays active after upgrading.

 ### 🗑️ Uninstall